mikebaldi/IC_Addons/README.md

+# This repo is no longer being maintained.

 # IC_Addons
 Addons for IC Script Hub - NERDs and No Modron Leveling are still to be updated for Auto Offset revisions.
 Azaka is in need of testing.